tawsifkhan/aoc/README.md

 This repository contains python scripts that solve the advent of code programming challenges.

-I try to solve each problem in two ways:
+## Solve each problem in two ways:
   1. First, only using python standard libraries
-  2. Secondly, using other libraries if I want to
+  2. Second, include other libraries if it helps

+## Structure of the scripts
+  Some *days* are divided into as many part as the challenge has.
+Each script will contain one or two implementations as noted above.